DecrepitHuman/MP3-Reader/README.md

 3. Run the batch file provided to activate the script

 # Know Issues
-1. Convert python file to executable (.exe) throws out errors on launch
+1. Converting python file to executable (.exe) throws out errors on launch